CSCC012023/final-project-s23-200-ok/doc/marking/sprint4-200-ok.md

   - 1 mark = The Architecture Diagram is present, it is not formatted well, and it is unclear what Architecture it follows.
 There is no web link or other reference lending support to the presented diagram.
   - 0 marks = No diagram present or the presented document does not look like a software architecture diagram

-  Your Mark: 4
+  Your Mark: 2 (more detail)

-System Design Total Mark: 10 / 10
+System Design Total Mark: 6 / 10

 ## Documentation (max 3 mark)